-Ski off the two highest peaks in the Alps.
-Mont Blanc (4808 meters) to Chamonix (1030 meters); and Pointe Dufour of the Monte Rosa (4634 meters) to Zermatt (1600 meters).
-The vertical drop from the summit of Mont Blanc and Monte Rosa to the towns of Chamonix and Zermatt are enormous.
+Ski off the two highest peaks in the Alps: Mont Blanc (4808 meters) to Chamonix (1030 meters) and Pointe Dufour of the Monte Rosa (4634 meters) to Zermatt (1600 meters).
+The vertical drops from the summits of Mont Blanc and Monte Rosa to the towns of Chamonix and Zermatt are enormous.
 We will attempt to ski from these summits in some of the most spectacular scenery the Alps have to offer.

-Ski off the two highest peaks in the Alps.
-Mont Blanc, 4808 meters to Chamonix, 1030 meters; Pointe Dufour of the Monte Rosa, 4634 meters to Zermatt, 1600 meters.
-The vertical drop from the summit of Mont Blanc and Monte Rosa to the towns of Chamonix and Zermatt are enormous.
+Ski off the two highest peaks in the Alps: Mont Blanc, 4808 meters to Chamonix, 1030 meters and Pointe Dufour of the Monte Rosa, 4634 meters to Zermatt, 1600 meters.
+The vertical drops from the summits of Mont Blanc and Monte Rosa to the towns of Chamonix and Zermatt are enormous.
 We will attempt to ski from these summits in some of the most spectacular scenery the Alps have to offer.

 Overall Difficulty Level: Very difficult